dagzk/Data_Envelopment_Analysis/README.md

 algorithm called Data Envelopment Analysis (DEA).
 Not all models are shown in the files due to privacy reasons.

 Use the file: "Notes_to_Run" to understand how to run the files.

+DEA was also used to benchmark countries using Socio-Economic variables for my dissertation thesis.